LasToPe/HouseofCodeEvaluation/README.md

 ```

 ### Send and receive messages
 The messaging screen is like the chat rooms screen made up of the activity layout and the partial.
 The activity layout again consists of a recycler that contains the partials for the messages, and a small linear layout at the bottom containing a text field for the user to write their message in and a send button.
-Each message partial layout consitsts of a text view for the user name the person who sent the message, a text view for the time that the message was sent, a text view for the message itself and an image view that should show the users image/avatar.
-The image view does not seem to work when given a Uri, but I do not know why since the Uri itself works just fine.
+Each message partial layout consitsts of a text view for the user name the person who sent the message, a text view for the time that the message was sent, a text view for the message itself and an image view shows the users image/avatar.
+The image is loaded with the Glide framework <https://github.com/bumptech/glide>.
 The messaging screen will automatically update when a new message is detected in the database.

 **Send Message**
 ```java